mskay/alexa-mbta-tracker/README.md

-# alexa-mbta-tracker
+# Charlie Tracker

 Alexa Skill for getting the predicted arrival time of a MBTA train at a particular station.

+### How to use:
-Call skill by saying "Ask charlie tracker when the next {Line} train {Direction} will arrive at {Station}"
+Initiate skill by saying "Alexa, open Charlie Tracker"
+ - Subsequent requests can then be made to get real time predictions with "When the next {Line} train to {Destination} will arrive at {Station}"
+    - For example, "When will the next Red line train to Alewife arrive at South Station"
+ - If no destination is specified, or no matching destination is found for the route, all possible destinations will be returned.
+    - For example, "When will the next Red line train arrive at South Station"